 After starting a WordPress blog, regular maintenance tasks is the most important thing.
 But there are many users who do not pay attention to the maintenance of their blogs.
-With regular maintenance tasks, you can improve the performance of your blog.
-Today in this article we will tell you some important WordPress maintenance tasks that should be performed on your blog regularly.
+Regular maintenance tasks improve your website’s performance.
+Today in this tutorial I’m going to share some important WordPress website maintenance checklist that should be performed on your blog regularly.

-WordPress maintenance tasks keep your site clean, secure and also improve performance.
-Here I have provided a brief explanation of important WordPress maintenance tasks.
+Proper maintenance keep your site clean, secure and also improve performance.
+Here I have shared a brief explanation of important WordPress website maintenance checklist.

 So, let’s get started…